 You May Also Like These Investment Property Articles:

 - How Real Estate Investment in the USA Can Increase Your Profit

 - How to Start a House Flipping Business in 2021

 - 9 Steps for Beginner Real Estate Investor to Go Pro

 Location, Location, Location

 When you look at single-family homes, even identical ones—3 beds, two baths; you may see something similar.

-Each city, neighbourhood, and community has a unique quality of residents, values, and rental yields.
+Each city, neighborhood, and community has unique residents, values, and rental yields.

 Take this a step further in your research; you find how a professional investor filters the data to get different results;